 - If you want Delta miles, the Delta credit card isn’t the one that earns the most SkyMiles.
 American Express Membership Rewards cards transfer to Delta miles as well as other programs and earn points faster because of category bonuses.
 Even the no annual fee Amex Everyday will earn a minimum of 1.2 points per dollar that transfer to Delta or elsewhere if you use the card 20 times a month.

 - If you want United miles, the United credit card isn’t the one that earns the most MileagePlus miles.
 Chase Ultimate Rewards cards transfer to United miles as well as other programs and earn points faster because of category bonuses.
-So whether it’s Chase Sapphire Preferred or Reserve you earn more United miles than with the United’s co-brand card.
+So whether it’s Chase Sapphire Preferred you earn more United miles than with the United’s co-brand card.

 - If you want American miles, the American credit cards aren’t the ones that earn the most AAdvantage miles.
 The Starwood Preferred Guest Credit Card from American Express historically dids because when you transfer 20,000 points to miles you earn 5000 bonus miles (leaving aside the regularly-occurring transfer bonus American seems to offer), meaning a minimum earn of 1.25 miles per dollar.